Representations of automorphism groups on the homology of matroids: Introduction

 \section{Introduction}

+In the last years, matroid theory received increasing attention from geometers because of its multiple connections with algebraic geometry, algebraic topology and representation theory.
+One of the equivalent ways of defining a matroid $M$ is by specifying the family of its independent sets, which is an abstract simplicial complex $IN(M)$.
+A group $G$ of automorphism of $M$ acts naturally on $IN(M)$; this gives rise to representations of $G$ on the homology of $IN(M)$, which are studied in this article.

-Recently, de Cataldo, Heinloth and Migliorini studied the Cattani-Kaplan-Schmid complex relative to a family of completely reducible spectral curves for the Hitchin fibration of type $A_m$ (\cite{DHM}).
+One motivation for our work comes from a paper by de Cataldo, Heinloth and Migliorini, that computes the supports of the perverse cohomology sheaves of the Hitchin fibration for $GL_m$ over the locus of reduced spectral curves, studying the related Cattani-Kaplan-Schmid complex (\cite{DHM}).
 The dual graph of such a spectral curve is the complete graph, and the action of the symmetric group on the irreducible components of the curve yields an action on its vertices, hence on the independence complex of the dual matroid of the graph.
 A crucial step in the analysis performed in \cite{DHM} is then to determine the representations of the symmetric group on the homology of this independence complex.

-Motivated by this geometrical application, we describe representations on the homology of matroids in greater generality.
+In this paper we describe representations on the homology of matroids in full generality.
 Namely, given a matroid $M$ of rank $r$ on $n$ elements and a group $G$ of automorphisms of $M$, we consider the independence complex $\hbox{IN}(M^{*})$ of the matroid dual to $M$.
-We prove that the reduced homology of this simplicial complex, up to a shift and to a sign, is isomorphic to the reduced homology of the non-spanning complex of $M$, $NS(M)$, and to the reduced homology of the lattice of flats of $M$, $\mathcal L (M)$:
+We prove that the reduced homology of this simplicial complex, up to a shift and to a sign, is isomorphic to the reduced homology of the non-spanning complex of $M$, $NS(M)$, and to the reduced homology of the order complex of the lattice of flats of $M$, $\mathcal L (M)$: \begin{teointro} The following representations of $G$ are isomorphic for every $i \geq 0$ (and nonzero only for $i=r-2$): \begin{enumerate} \item\: $\widetilde{H}_{n-3-i}(\hbox{IN}\,(M^{*})) \otimes \textnormal{sgn}$ \item\: $\widetilde{H}_{i}(\hbox{NS}\,(M))$ \item\:$\widetilde{H}_{i}(\mathcal{L}\,(M))$ \end{enumerate} where $n$ is the cardinality of the ground set of $M$ and \textnormal{sgn} is the sign representation (restricted from $\mathfrak{S}_n$ to its subgroup $G$). \end{teointro} Here, the isomorphism between $(1)$ and $(2)$ holds more generally for any simplicial complex, being a consequence of Alexander duality (see Theorem \ref{teo:fonda}).
+The proof that we give in Section \ref{section:alexander} is inspired by that of Bj$\ddot{\hbox{o}}$rner and Tancer (\cite{Bj2}), but keeps track of the action of the group $G$.